DVMProject/dvmhost/README.md

 ### Compiled Protocol Options

 These are the protocols that are compiled-in to the host for data processing.
-By default, support for both DMR and P25 protocols are enabled.
-And, support for the NXDN protocol is disabled.
+By default, support for DMR, P25 and NXDN protocols are enabled.
 What "compiled-in" support means is whether or not the host will perform _any_ processing for the specified protocol (and this is regardless of whether or not the `config.yml` has a protocol specified for being enabled or not).

 In order to change what protocol support is compiled into the host, these are the CMake options to supply: